What are the types of Social Media Advertising?

 Many social media platforms run pay per click models similar to Google Ads or pay per impression models similar to Google Display advertising.

-Both of these models can work well for business, but that doesn’t mean that they will work on every platform for every business.
+Both of these models can work well for businesses, but that doesn’t mean that they will work on every platform for every business.

-- Tiktok – As far as we are aware have yet to offer paid advertising.
-They would work for shopping and product as well as services business, but you have to do the work to develop videos or pay influencers to promote your products.
+» Tiktok – As far as we are aware have yet to offer paid advertising.
+They would work for shopping and product as well as a services business, but you have to do the work to develop videos or pay influencers to promote your products.

 Other types of Social Media Advertising